 Carpet Stains - How to Clean Your Carpeting Guide

-Read our carpet stains guide, the courtesy of Carpet Cleaning Miami, to preserve your investment in the best shape possible for years to come.
+Read our carpet stains guide, courtesy of UCM Carpet Cleaning Miami, to preserve your investment in the best shape possible for years to come.
 Using carpet as a décor is a popular choice for many households today.
 After all, carpet comes in a variety of shades, styles and color that will suit and complement even the choosiest designer's taste.

 Carpets, being considered a major purchase, assure its owner of a naturally long life which can even be enhanced provided that it is kept clean and well maintained at all times.
 However, try as you might to keep your carpet looking immaculate, there's always a chance that it will get stained at some point in time.
-Good thing there's a lot of home carpet stain removal methods that can be done to salvage the rug.
+Good thing there's a lot of home stain removal methods that can be done to salvage the carpet.

 Listed below are some of the most common carpet stains and ways to remove them:

 Blood - a way to prevent blood stain from completely settling in is to act fast.
 Heat sets the blood stain so it's a must to use cold water to extract and rinse the blood off.
 Blotting it up with a clean white cloth or paper towel can do the trick; just remember to do it little at a time to avoid the stain from spreading.